• Skip to primary navigation

 1 ½ cups All-Purpose Flour

-1 tsp Baking Powder Chocolate chip cookies, cookies, chocolate, chocolate chip, recipe, tower
+1 teaspoon Baking Powder Chocolate chip cookies, cookies, chocolate, chocolate chip, recipe, tower

 ½ cup Butter, softened